Lab Work & Your CHEM 206 Course Grade

 Grade Category Descriptions & Grading Practices

-Orientation Workshop: The orientation workshop is an online assignment completed during the first week of the semester.
+Orientation: The orientation assignment is completed during the first week of the semester.
 The purpose of the workshop is to familiarize you with lab operations, safety guidelines, and digital materials you are required to use in this course.
+It focuses on a review of the characterization methods (IR, NMR, GC/MS) you learned in CHEM 205 lab.

 Projects: The laboratory experience is divided into projects.
 Work required to complete each project spans multiple weeks.
 Each project is built around an overall objective and includes various assignments that enable you to accomplish the goal.
 Early in the course, projects include a variety of learning assignments that will familiarize you with new laboratory techniques and analytical methods.
 Later projects focus on the application of skills learned in the first half of the course.
 An explanation of the various types of assignments that may be included within a project score is given below.
 The project homepage outlines specifically how each assignment will contribute to the total project score.

 • Workshops: Workshops are learning experiences that may involve online work, in-lab work, or a combination of both.
 The purpose of a workshop is to introduce you to a concept and give you a chance to practice related skills.
-Workshops often are structured in a way that requires successful answers to one section before moving on to the next.
-You receive full credit for completing a workshop and attempting the associated proficiency quiz by the assigned due date.
+Workshops often are structured in a way that encourages successful answers to one section before moving on to the next.

 • Proficiency Quizzes: Proficiency Quizzes are short tests that are completed in Blackboard.
 Each proficiency quiz is associated with a specific workshop concept.
 Your goal should be to master the concepts presented in this course by the end of the semester.
 For that reason, you may retake the proficiency quizzes as many times as you wish before the last day of the classes.
 Your highest score on each proficiency quiz will be incorporated into the associated project score.